 We may face claims from time to time that our products infringe upon the intellectual property rights of third parties, including our competitors.
 If any legal proceedings against us for infringement of intellectual property rights are successful, we may be ordered to be responsible for the losses incurred by the claiming parties due to our infringement of their intellectual property rights.
-Further, if we are unable to obtain a license for the usage of such intellectual property rights on acceptable terms, or at all, or unable to design around such intellectual property rights, we may be prohibited from manufacturing or selling products which are dependent on the usage of such intellectual property rights.
-In such cases, we may experience a material adverse effect on our business and reputation, and these types of proceedings and their consequences could divert management's attention from our business, all of which could have a material adverse effect on our business and results of operations.
+Further, if we are unable to obtain a license for the usage of such intellectual property rights on acceptable terms, or at all, or unable to design around such intellectual property rights way be prohibited from manufacturing or selling products which are dependent on the usage of such intellectual property rights.
+In addition, these types of proceedings and their consequences could divert management's attention from our business.
+All of these could have a material adverse effect on our business and results of operations.